Gobi Manchurian – Indo Chinese Veggie Dish

 Instruction

-• Rinse the cauliflower under running water and cut into florets.
+• Rinse the cauliflower under running water, and separate the cauliflower into florets.

-• In a bowl, combine the above mentioned ingredients ‘to make batter’, add only enough water to make a thick batter.
+• In a large bowl, combine the above-mentioned ingredients ‘to make batter’, the batter has to be thick.

-• Heat a frying pan over medium heat, add enough oil and let it turn hot.
+• Place a frying pan over medium heat, add enough oil for deep frying, let oil turn hot.

-• Dip each cauliflower florets in the batter and evenly coat it and add to the oil.
+• Dip the cauliflower florets in the batter & add to the oil.

-• Fry the cauliflower florets till it turns light golden in color, transfer to a paper towel and keep aside.
+• Deep fry the cauliflower florets till they turn golden in color & crispy, transfer to a paper towel and keep them aside.

-• Place a large cooking pan over medium heat.
+• Place a saucepan or wok over medium heat.

 • Add 3 tbsp of oil used for frying cauliflower.

-• Add chopped ginger and garlic to the oil and saute till they turn light golden in color.
+• Add chopped ginger and garlic to the oil, saute till they turn light golden in color.

-• Add dry red chili and saute for a couple of seconds.
+• Add green onions, saute for a minute.

-• Add the chopped onion, season with salt and saute till translucent.
+• Add the chopped onion, season with 1/2 tsp salt and saute till translucent.

-• Add soy sauce and combine well, let cook for a few minutes.
+• Add chili sauce, soy sauce & white vinegar; combine well, let cook for a couple of minutes.

 • Garnish with cilantro and mix well.

-• Serve with fried rice, plain rice or with roti.
+• Enjoy as an appetizer or as a main dish along with noodles, fried rice, plain rice or with roti.

 Gobi Manchurian - Indo Chinese Veggie Dish